waynepallen/core/doc/development-guides/model/attrib.md

 * DeploymentRole user data and wall data.
 * Role template data
 * Node data (via its related NodeRoles)
-* Snapshot data (via its DeploymentRoles)
-* Deployment data (via the current snapshot's DeploymentRoles)
+* Deployment data (via the deployment's DeploymentRoles)

 Attribs defined at the top level of a crowbar yml file operate strictly on Nodes, either on their discrovery data, or their hint